Footage-Firm/meeting-room-traffic-lights/README.md

 1. Create a project in the Google APIs [dashboard](https://console.developers.google.com/apis/dashboard) to hold the service account.
 1. Create the service account in the [IAM & admin](https://console.developers.google.com/iam-admin/serviceaccounts) section of your project.
 1. Delegate domain-wide authority to the service account.
 1. Log into the G Suite [Admin](http://admin.google.com/) section (as an admin user) to authorize the service account for API scopes.
 For listing calendar information, you need the _calendar.readonly_ scope: `https://www.googleapis.com/auth/calendar.readonly`.
-For listing users and rooms in the domain, you need the _admin.directory.user.readonly_ scope: `https://www.googleapis.com/auth/admin.directory.user.readonly`.
+For listing users and rooms in the domain, you need the _admin.directory.resource.calendar.readonly_ scope: `https://www.googleapis.com/auth/admin.directory.resource.calendar.readonly`.
 1. Go to the [credentials page](https://console.developers.google.com/apis/credentials) in the Google APIs dashboard for your project, click **Create credentials > Service account key**, select your service account and JSON as the key type, and click **Create**.
 This will download your credentials JSON file containing your private key which will be used in Google API SDKs.

 To connect, place your `service_account_key.json` file inside this application's _config/_ directory (it is git-ignored).